stylekit/stylekit.github.io/_posts/_temp/_2017-01-15-swift-package-manager.md

 Notes on Swift package manager<!--more--> Swift package manager seems like the easier to use than CocoaPod and Carthage.
 Here is the basic workflow:

+## Pretext:
+We are all DevOps now.
+There is no getting around this, if you want to code efficiently you have to master the art of DevOps.
+Or descend into "dependency hell".
+Package Dependency managers Are not easy to use, but one cannot live with out them. developing for apple devices requires you to use either Cocoapod Carthage or SPM.
+Which can be divided into 3 camps: The past, the present and the future.
+SPM being the future.

-## First impression:
+## First impression using SPM:

 SPM seems like a command-line tool for downloading projects that contain .swift files from github.
-Its able to derive files based on sem-ver tagging.
+It's able to derive files based on sem-ver tagging.

 ## Export:
 1. Add an empty Package.Swift to your xcode project